Chondroitin sulfate: Medical use

 Chondroitin is used in dietary supplements as an alternative medicine to treat osteoarthritis.
 It is also approved and regulated as a symptomatic slow-acting drug for this disease (SYSADOA) in Europe and some other countries.
 It is commonly sold together with glucosamine.
 A 2015 Cochrane review of clinical trials found that most were of low quality, but that there was some evidence of short-term improvement in pain and few side effects; it does not appear to improve or maintain the health of affected joints.

 Chondroitin, along with commonly used glucosamine, should not be used to treat people who have symptomatic osteoarthritis of the knee as evidence shows that these treatments fail to provide relief for that condition.
+However, more recent studies suggest that these substances, particularly when used in combination with other components such as collagen, may provide symptomatic benefits in knee osteoarthritis.

 Chondroitin has shown to be promising in the treatment of coronary artery disease.
 In a 6-year double-blind placebo-controlled study involving 60 test subjects published in 1973, the chondroitin sulfate group showed a 350% reduction in fatal heart attacks compared to the control group.
 When analyzing the data for non-fatal cardiovascular events, the control group experienced non-fatal heart attacks at a rate of 16%, while those in the chondroitin sulfate-treated group came in at 0%.

 Chondroitin sulfate is used as a dietary supplement for diabetes management.
 It exhibits anti-inflammatory properties, making it a potential alternative to cortisol for treating enteritis.